robinboncoeur/mygitblender/README.md

 # [ Update Log ]
 Update 19-Mar-2018: version 0.5.5.
-FigureShader manages missing double-quotes in csv files.
+FigureShader traps for missing double-quotes in csv files.

 Update 18-Mar-2018: version 0.5.4.
 Added figure and figure-type selection dropdowns.
+No longer required that the object to be painted (shadered) be named after the figure the object is based on.
 Added: FigureShader now displays three trapped error messages (missing path_list.csv, missing image_list.csv or missing image file referenced in image_list.csv, which file is identified by name) in a dialogue instead of the Info panel and on the console.

 Update 08-Jan-2018: version 0.5.0.
 Takes advantage of the Principled Shader for skin.
-Restructured a lot of the code, basing it on what I learned from reading JSulpis' fine example: __https://github.com/jsulpis/blender-addons__
+Restructured a lot of the code, basing it on what I learned from reading JSulpis' fine example: __https://github.com/jsulpis/blender-addons__ .

 Update 07-Nov-2016: version 0.4.3.
 Messages successfully sent to the Info panel in the Linux version.
 Need more extensive testing, however, on the Mac and in Windows.